ADanilychevJr/FinalProj133/README.md

 **data/** contains clean data.
 This is created by skeleton.R

 **code/** contains all supporting R scripts.
 These will be called by skeleton.R
+* constants.R - This is where you should define variables like filenames/paths.
+Makes the code cleaner
+* cleanData.R - This is where the data cleaning code is.
+* downloadRaw.R - This is where we download all the data and save it to the raw folder